orbitalquark/textadept/docs/api.md

 #### `textadept.run.run_in_background` (bool)

 Run shell commands silently in the background.
-  This only applies when the message buffer is open, though it does not have to be visible.
+  This only applies when the output buffer is open, though it does not have to be visible.
   The default value is `false`.